cvburgess/leadwithjoy.org/src/posts/playbook-standup.md

   - standup
 type: playbook
 title: The Standup Playbook
-description: How to find the most effective format for the challenges your team is facing today - How to find the most effective format for the challenges your team is facing today -How to find the most effective format for the challenges your team is facing today -How to find the most effective format for the challenges your team is facing today
+description: How to find the most effective format for the challenges your team is facing today
 date: 2023-10-05
 ---